How to Prepare, File a Tax Return with a 1099?

 - How to Issue a Form 1099

-Ok, here's the situation: it's tax time, and you are going through all of the tax documents you have received in the mail.
+Ok, here's the situation: it's tax time, and you are going through all the tax documents you received in the mail.
 You come across a Form 1099.
-What is a 1099 for?
-What do you do with it?

 What Is Form 1099?

-How Do I efile a Tax Return with Income from a 1099?
+How to efile a Tax Return with 1099 Income

-The easiest way to prepare a tax return with 1099 income is online with the efile.com tax software.
+The easiest way to prepare a tax return with 1099 income with eFile.com.
 You won't have to worry about what forms to fill out and where to enter the numbers from your 1099.
-The efile software will guide you through entering the information, and the software will do all the math and make sure the correct tax forms are filled out.
-You can create a free account to get started preparing your tax return:
+We will guide you through entering the information, and we will do all the math and make sure the correct tax forms are filled out.

 Note: The instructions below contain images and are not interactive.

-1. Log into your efile.com account and click "Review" on the left menu.
+1. Log into your eFile.com account and click "Federal Taxes" on the left menu.

-2. Scroll down to the "Find a federal form" search box and enter 1099 in the box.
-Click the magnifying glass or press "Enter"/"Return" on your keyboard.
+4. Scroll down to the "Search for federal forms" search box and enter 1099 in the box.

-3. View the list of 1099 forms in the modal box that appears (see image below) and click the light blue link next to or below the form you have.
+5. View the list of 1099 forms below the search box and click the "Add form" button next to the form name you have.

-Here are the 1099 forms we currently have in the efile.com software:
+Here are the 1099 forms we currently have on eFile.com:

-- Form 1099-R - Pensions and Retirement Plan Withdrawals
+- 1099-R - Pensions and Retirement Plan Withdrawals

-- Form 1099-B - Stock Transactions and Sale of Assets
+- 1099-B - Stock Transactions and Sale of Assets